• TUE WED THU 10-1 & 2-7 ● FR1 10-6 ● *SAT 10-1 (*CLOSED JUL & AUG)

 CIRCULATION POLICY

-Any properly registered individual may take out any circulating item in the adult or children’s room collections unless the individual’s privileges have been revoked
+Any properly registered individual with a current Byron-Bergen Public Library Card may take out any circulating item in the adult or children’s room collections unless the individual’s privileges have been revoked due to unresolved issues.

-All materials circulate for a 3-week loan period and may be renewed once in person of by phone or Internet, exceptions listed below:
+All materials circulate for a 3-week loan period and may be renewed once in person, by phone, or by Internet, with the following exceptions listed below:

-• New Books – Circulate for 1 non-renewable 3-week loan period due to the high interest generated by new materials
+New Books – Circulate for 1 (one) non-renewable 3-week loan period due to the high interest generated by new materials.

-• DVDs – Circulate for a 2-week loan period
+DVDs – Circulate for a two (2) week loan period.

-• New DVDs – Circulate for 1 non-renewable week loan period.
+New DVDs – Circulate for 1 (one) non-renewable week loan period.

 RETURNING MATERIALS

 All materials may be returned in the 24-hour drop box at the front of the building.
-The material will be discharged off patron library card using the last business date open.
+The material will be discharged off the patron’s Library card using the last business date open.

 OVERDUE MATERIALS

-Patrons are sent a legal notice 6 weeks after the due date.
+Patrons are sent a legal notice two weeks after the due date.
 Legal notices shall contain the following:

-Identification of the materials that need to be returned:
+1. Identification of the materials that need to be returned.

-• If a patron loses or refuses to return library material, the patron will be charged the cost of replacement of the material if it is still available.
+a) If a patron loses or refuses to return library material, the patron will be charged the cost of replacement of the material if it is still available for replacement.

-• If the original cost of the material cannot be determined, the patron will be charged the cost of a suitable replacement for the material.
+c) If the original cost of the material cannot be determined, the patron will be charged the cost of a suitable replacement for the material

 Section 265 of the Education Law of the State of New York is as follows: